acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Understanding PWM Frequency and its Impact on Motor Control__

 The PWM frequency, measured in Hertz (Hz), determines how often the power is switched on and off.
 A higher frequency results in smoother motor control and reduced audible noise.
 However, excessively high frequencies can lead to increased power losses and potential interference with other electronic components.

-__Selecting the Optimal PWM Frequency:__

 The optimal PWM frequency depends on several factors, including:

 - Motor Type: Different motor types have different optimal frequency ranges.
 Brushed DC motors typically require lower frequencies, while brushless DC motors may benefit from higher frequencies
 - Desired Performance: Higher frequencies can lead to smoother and quieter operation, but they may also increase power consumption and complexity of the control system